Back Your Advertisement Campaign with a Data-Driven Budget Plan

 A: If your ROAS is below 100 percent, it means that your advertising spend is not generating enough revenue to cover the cost of the campaign.
 In this case, you may need to re-evaluate your targeting, messaging, and other factors to improve the effectiveness of your campaign.
 The specific percentage threshold for what constitutes a "poor" ROAS can vary depending on the industry and campaign objectives.
 However, in general, a ROAS below 100% indicates that the campaign is not generating a positive return on investment.

-Q: How can you improve your ROAS?
+Q: How can I improve my ROAS score using your Calculator tool?

 Q: What is break-even ROAS?